ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 Apache Ant build tool is required.

 ```
-#to build a standard version of the benchmark, compliant to SPARQL 1.1 standard
+# build a standard version of the benchmark, compliant to SPARQL 1.1 standard
 $ ant build-basic-querymix

-#to build a standard version of the benchmark, compliant to SPARQL 1.1 standard with extended query mix
+# build a standard version of the benchmark, compliant to SPARQL 1.1 standard with extended query mix
 $ ant build-advanced-querymix

-#to build a version of the benchmark customized for Virtuoso Database
+# build a version of the benchmark customized for Virtuoso Database
 $ ant build-basic-querymix-virtuoso

-#to build a version of the benchmark customized for Virtuoso Database with extended query mix
+# build a version of the benchmark customized for Virtuoso Database with extended query mix
 $ ant build-advanced-querymix-virtuoso
 ```